In Argentina there are 4,416 popular neighborhoods, where approximately 4 million people live.

 “Now we have the possibility of obtaining merchandise and we were able not only to provide food on Saturdays, but three days a week, because the pandemic reflected that the need in the neighborhood was great,” he comments.

-RENABAPAt present the dining room works in La Casa de La Mujer.
+At present the dining room works in La Casa de La Mujer.
 Graciela’s father is the cook.
 Photo: Jorgelina Tomasin.

 The Movement of Excluded Workers in popular neighborhoods